 - Yes, and I want to assure you that many American supra-national company is welcome.
 For example, in its relations with China.
 Very few people in America want a trade war with China.
 Of course, many US companies are reluctant to cover the Chinese market, the United States shut out of China's trade barriers.
 It's true.

-But the truth of both.
+But the pure truth and another.
 That the same American companies are concerned that China itself is increasingly closing its market.
-What, for example, contrary to the hopes, in terms of access to financial liberalization, China insurance market in recent years has moved in the opposite direction.
-And these American global companies that are very interested in China as in the trading partner, are also concerned, although perhaps less about how for the US domestic producers bad Chinese presence.
-Let's say they are not the manufacturers of refrigerators or televisions, it is their less worried.
+That, for example, contrary to hopes, in terms of liberalizing access to the financial, insurance market, China in recent years has moved in the opposite direction.
+And these American global companies, which are very interested in China as a trading partner, are also concerned, although perhaps less think about how bad for the American domestic manufacturer is the Chinese presence.
+Suppose they are not manufacturers of refrigerators or televisions, this is less of a concern.

-But they are worried about other things.
-They worry that they more and more difficult to get into the Chinese market.
-Therefore, they are united with those who are responsible for American industry, with the industry of the United States companies and say the administration: "Yes, we are for that the American market was opened to China, but to the same extent only in which their market is open to us ".
-And they want the administration Trump insists on it.
-In this sense «America First» slogan.
-Not to all the press, all heading, all teach.
-And to remember that the United States - is not a global government.
-United States - is power.
+But they are worried about something else.
+They are worried that it is getting harder and harder for them to enter the Chinese market.
+Therefore, they unite with those responsible for American industry, with the industrial companies of the United States and tell the administration: "Yes, we are for the US market to be open to China, but just as much as their market is open to us ".
+And they want the Trump administration to insist on it.
+This is the meaning of the slogan "America First".
+It's not to push everyone, to lead everyone, to teach everyone.
+And to remember that the United States is not a global government.
+The United States is a power.

 And it has two elements.
-The first - that the United States will no longer take the interests and perspectives of other countries.
-But at the same time the United States will proceed from the fact that they have their own interests, and what you need to think less about some general principles, global supranational structures, but more about how the extent possible in compliance with the norms of decency promote specific American interests.
-And it's very much like in the first place, in American business.
-But it's like, if it is done pragmatically, without sharp movements, without creating artificial crises.
-And, of course, not so that it led to a trade war, especially with power as large as China.
+The first is that the United States will more take into account the interests and prospects of other countries.
+But at the same time, the United States will proceed from the fact that they have their own interests, and that we need to think less about some general principles, global supranational structures, and more about how to prop up specific American interests to the extent possible in keeping with the norms of decency.
+And many people like this, first of all, in American business.
+But it is pleasant, if it is done pragmatically, without sharp movements, without creating artificial crises.
+And, of course, not so that it led to a trade war, especially with a power as large as China.

 - If simplistic to say that Trump is not just a sharp antagonist globalist elites, it is part of their own interests.
 Question in a pragmatic representation of these interests.